SatyaBondili/aws-training/glossary.md

 - Infrastrucure as a Service - AWS.
 - Platform as a Service - MuleSoft anypoint platform.
 - Software as a service - Gmail, Workday, Salesforce ( Here customer need be ready with their data, thats all)
+### What is the meaning of launching EC2 instance in AWS?
+- Instance refers to a virtual server in AWS cloud.